You can build your Flutter applications in Appcircle for iOS or Android platforms.

 Your iOS project needs to have an Xcode project or an Xcode workspace and a shared scheme to complete the build configuration successfully.
 Appcircle can fetch these workspaces and shared schemes from your branch automatically.

 You can also select a specific Xcode version if you have certain dependencies or if you want to test your build on a specific version.

-Click on the gear icon on top right to access build configuration.
+Click on the gear icon on the top right to access the build configuration.
 For Flutter Android apps, the fetch operation is not required.
 You can simply select the build mode (e.g. debug or release) and the output type (APK or Splik APK as AAB).